 6. Salomon XA Reflective Cap

 The hat is made from 100% polyester with a low-profile sit and medium-length bill.
 The six-panel design conforms to the specific shape of your head.
-Additionally, an adjustable Velcro closure on the back of the hat also helps create a snug, comfortable fit.
+Additionally, an adjustable Velcro closure on the back of the hat helps create a snug, comfortable fit.

-- Comfortable hat which creates instant eyeshade
+- Comfortable and creates instant eyeshade

 - Reflective trim creates 360-degree visibility